safaris since 1995

 The Classic Uganda safari

-The complete 8 day Uganda safari for intense wildlife encounters.
+The complete 10 day Classic Uganda safari for intense wildlife encounters.
 It’s more than just gorillas!

-We spend 3 nights in Bwindi for gorilla trekking and forest walks in the World Heritage Site.
-A further 3 nights in Queen Elizabeth National Park focus on chimp tracking and big game viewing.
-Easily extended to include the migration in Tanzania or Kenya.
+We spend 1 night Entebbe, 3 nights in Bwindi for gorilla trekking and forest walks in the World Heritage Site.
+A further 3 nights in Queen Elizabeth National Park focusing on big game viewing and 2 nights chimp trekking in Kibale Forest.

 - Gorilla trekking in Bwindi Impenetrable Forest